 - Set data quality warnings to alert users to data quality issues, such as stale or deprecated data.

-- Categorize items on Tableau Server and Tableau Online using tags(Link opens in a new window) to help users filter external assets.
+- Categorize items on Tableau Server and Tableau Cloud using tags(Link opens in a new window) to help users filter external assets.